 This refreshing juice comes together in just 4 easy steps.
 Here’s what you’ll need to do.

-- Slice.
+Slice.
 Grab your fresh turmeric and ginger and slice it into thin pieces.
-Feel free to leave the skin on, but you can also peel as well.
+Feel free to leave the skin on, but you can also peel it.

-Jamu juice should last about 1 week in the fridge.
+Jamu juice should last for about a week in the fridge.
 Just make sure to store it in an airtight jar and give it a good stir or shake before serving.

 More Anti-Inflammatory Drink Recipes